We are dedicated to improving the quality of life for our communities through healing-centered programs rooted in expressive arts and culture.

 MARISSA ABADIR - Board Member

 Marissa Alexis Ferrell Abadir is a multi-faceted caregiver, creative luminary + community resource weaver who hails from multiple lineages of water people, scholars, advocates, visionaries and peace-builders.
-An Xennial born and raised in the occupied Yelamu Ohlone Territory (Northern California), she is a two-time settler on Oʻahu, currently living in Kalihi Valley.
-Presently, she is the Community Arts Manager at Engaging the Senses Foundation, Principal Consultant at Kala Roots, an independent holistic arts practice and a makua (parent) elementary educator-in-training to her three keiki via Mālama Honua Public Charter School.
+An Xennial born and raised in the occupied Yelamu Ohlone Territory (Northern California), she is currently living in Kalihi Valley.
+Presently, she is a Community Arts Manager, Principal Consultant at Kala Roots, an independent holistic arts practice and a makua (parent) elementary educator-in-training to her three keiki via Mālama Honua Public Charter School.
 Marissa holds a Bachelor of the Arts from University of California at Santa Barbara in Sociology and Woman’s Studies and an M.A. in Humanities and Leadership from New College of California in San Francisco.
-She is an active community member in University of Hawaiʻi at West O’ahu’s Hawaiian and Indigenous Health and Healing Program.
+She is an active community member in University of Hawaiʻi at West Oʻahu’s Hawaiian and Indigenous Health and Healing Program.